jmchilton/prodbiocloud/getting_started.rst

     fab -u ubuntu -c /path/to/fabricrc.txt -i /path/to/private_key -H test1.example.org install_biolinux:flavor=cloudman

-This version of the install command is the simplest, and it will install some base packages and configure CloudMan.
+This version of the install command is the simplest, and it will install some base packages and configure `CloudMan`_.
 This is good for initial testing.
 Ultimately, though you will likely want to install needed bioinformatics applications also - the following two subsections describe two approaches to this.